mattbillenstein/aoc/2020/README.txt

 11: Medium grid problem - people sitting in seats
 12: Coordinate math of moving ship and waypoint
 13: Chinese remainder theorem - I don't understand this...
+14: Bit twiddling in the memory of a simple machine